solidi/writing/09-organize-at-the-whiteboard.md

 ![The main event is centered so it can be supported from all sides.](images/09-06.jpeg)

-Of course, there is a possibility of finding something in the act.
+Of course, there is a possibility of finding improvements in the act.
 Walk back to the left and revive the approach, break it down or ask for assistance.
 New questions pop up.
 Go to the right.
 Go back and forth from left to right to center until you succeed.
 You will.

 Be the master of organization.
 If you hit a wall or find something that is just not right, remember that the sides will guide you.